Christkind, or Samichlaus?

 On Christmas Eve or Christmas Day, the gifts are handed out!
 But has it always been that way?
 150 years ago, 6 December was always the big day for children.

 The way Christmas is celebrated differs from family to family.
 Christmas is always the same, and very different at the same time.
-But in Switzerland, children agree that on Christmas Eve, 24 December, the Christkind (Christ Child) brings the gifts, and on 6 December Samichlaus, the Swiss Santa Claus, gives out mandarins, nuts and chocolates.
+But in german-speaking Switzerland, children agree that on Christmas Eve, 24 December, the Christkind (Christ Child) brings the gifts, and on 6 December Samichlaus, the Swiss Santa Claus, gives out mandarins, nuts and chocolates.
 A look back shows that in the past, not only was the quantity of gifts smaller, but they were delivered by a different personage as well.

 In Switzerland, Christmas has only really been a family celebration since the 19th century.
 Before that, the festival was purely religious in nature and was part of the ecclesiastical year.
 After the Second World War the upswing in economic activity, and with it the emergence of a consumer society, resulted in Christmas becoming commercialised.
 A veritable deluge of gifts started appearing under the lavishly decorated Christmas trees.
 We’re familiar with the stories our grandparents told, describing how modest – from a 21st century perspective – Christmas gift-giving was barely a century ago.
 The granddaughter of Anna Spiess-Dettwiler (1849-1934), who grew up in Basel-Landschaft, recounts her grandmother’s memories of Christmas around 1890: